ProfWatson/Java-Dev-Camp/README.md

 The service is documented in the accompanying [WSDL document](creditcheck.wsdl)

+### Customer Information Store Service

+The customer information store can be accessed on http://localhost:8084 and exposes multiple endpoints for maintaining customer information

+The service is documented in the accompanying [OpenAPI document]
 ## Postman Collections

 In the [/Postman](Postman/) folder of this repository, there are four collections that can be imported into your Postman workspace: